Dynamic Feature Pruning and Consolidation for Occluded Person Re-Identification: Method

 \subsection{Feature Consolidation Decoder}

-After we retrieve the $K$ nearest neighbors of the query feature in gallery memory~\cref{sec:Ranking Strategy}, we then consolidate the pruned feature from multi-view observations in the gallery memory.
+After we retrieve the $K$ nearest gallery neighbors, we then consolidate the pruned query feature from multi-view observations in the gallery memory.
 Specifically, we average the $[\mathrm{cls}]$ tokens of the query and gallery neighbors as our initial global feature.
 Then we combine the averaged $[\mathrm{cls}]$ token with patch tokens in both query and gallery neighbors to aggregate information of multi-view pedestrians.
 The consolidation of the multi-view features can be formulated as follows:

 where $\bar {f_c} \in \mathbb{R}^{1 \times C}$ is the average of $\mathrm{[cls]}$ tokens of both query and its neighbors. $f_{p_q} \in \mathbb{R}^{M \times C}$ is the patch tokens of query and $M$ is the number of patch tokens. $f^{(i)}_{p_g} \in \mathbb{R}^{N \times C}$ is the patch tokens of i-th gallery neighbor and $N$ is the number of patch tokens for each gallery.